tdex-network/tdex-specs/03-swap-protocol.md

   uint64 amount_r = 4;
   // The responder's asset hash
   string asset_r = 5;
-  // The proposer's unsigned transaction in PSBT format (base64 string) string transaction = 6;
+  // The proposer's unsigned transaction in PSET format (base64 string) string transaction = 6;
   // In case of a confidential transaction the blinding key of each confidential
   // input is included.
 Each blinding key is identified by the prevout script